© 2021 Wayne Health. All rights reserved.

 It is important to know your risk and to recognize warning signs of depression symptoms returning.
 Once you know these things, you will be better able to keep it from happening to you.

 The two most common signs of depression coming back are:

 You may have other symptoms, such as:

-Wayne Health focuses on educating patients about the treatment options available to treat their depression and anxiety.
-We offer decision aids that address the needs of individuals with different styles of selecting treatment options.
-Our information packet describes the types of treatments and provides detailed information about potential issues and concerns associated with those treatments.
-We also provide a question and response brochure that will assist you in identifying the treatment options that best match your needs.
-These decision aids have been evaluated and modified based on feedback from individuals who are receiving treatment for depression.
+Wayne Health is dedicated to educating patients about the treatment options available to treat medication-resistant depression and anxiety.
+We offer decision making aids that address the needs of individuals with different styles of selecting treatment options.
+This includes an information packet that describes the types of treatments and provides information regarding potential issues and concerns associated with those treatments.
+We use a collaborative process with each patient, coming to a shared plan that meets each individual’s unique needs.
+No treatment for medication-resistant depression and anxiety is provided without written consent of the patient and, if necessary, guardians or other personal supporters.

 Antidepressant medicines may improve or completely relieve the symptoms of depression.
 Whether you need to take medicine depends on your symptoms.
 You and your doctor can decide if you need medicine and which medicine is right for you.

 You may start to feel better within 1 to 3 weeks after you start taking antidepressant medicine.
 It can take as many as 6 to 8 weeks to see more improvement.

 Counseling and psychotherapy are important parts of treatment for depression.
 You will work with a mental health professional such as a psychologist, licensed professional counselor, clinical social worker, or psychiatrist.
 Together you will develop an action plan to treat your depression.